SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Washington State University College of Pharmacy discussed various topics such as the role of social media in education, personal hobbies, fears in pharmacy, negative aspects of the field, ethical dilemmas like physician-assisted suicide and emergency contraception, and even unexpected questions like choosing between multiple answers.
-Some respondents mentioned being asked to openly discuss their interest in pharmacy, while others described ethical questions on topics like euthanasia.
-It's worth noting that some responses hinted at an MMI format, possibly involving nondisclosure agreements.
+Students said most interesting question asked at Washington State University College of Pharmacy discussed a variety of topics including the role of social media in education, personal hobbies, fears in pharmacy, negative aspects facing pharmacy, physician-assisted suicide scenarios, interest in pharmacy, ethical dilemmas like active euthanasia and emergency contraception, and unexpected questions like choosing between multiple answers.
+The interview format may have been an MMI with nondisclosure agreements in place based on the responses referencing ethical questions and scenario-based inquiries.

 What was the most difficult question?